Daemon-Solutions/tf-aws-elasticsearch/README.md

 ## Breaking changes
 Version 1.0.0 no longer sets the aws_region in the default policy to `eu-central-1` if `aws_region` is set to `eu-west-2` and will instead use the value you supplied in `aws_region`.

+Version 1.1.0 requires verion 1.8 of the Terraform AWS provider or higher.